Street Fighter III: 3rd Strike: Legacy

-While not particularly popular at the time of its release (which is generally attributed to it being a 2D fighter during a 3D craze and the growing power of home consoles over arcades), 3rd Strike is now very highly regarded in the fighting game community as one of the best fighting games of all time and is considered by many to be the best Street Fighter game.
-Aside from gameplay, it is also highly regarded for its spritework, which many feel is only matched by games such as Garou: Mark of the Wolves and The King of Fighters XIII while the animation is also considered to be better than in the later 3D installments.
+While not particularly popular at the time of its release (which is generally attributed to it being a 2D fighter during a 3D craze and the growing power of home consoles over arcades), the reputation of 3rd Strike improved over time in the fighting game community.
+Its smooth graphics and pixel animations have also received praise for their clarity and personality.
 3rd Strike is also notable for being the game played in the now-famous Evo Moment 37 (where Daigo Umehara performed the "Daigo Parry"), which is often considered the most iconic moment of competitive gaming and inspired many to start playing 3rd Strike which brought new life into the fighting game community during a time when the community was in a state of stagnancy.
-In 2022, IGN named it "the greatest fighting game ever made."
+A 2022 article published by IGN named it "the greatest fighting game ever made."